sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Sketch-Icons](https://github.com/AMoreaux/Sketch-Icons), by Valentin Chrétien, Antoine Moreaux: Sketch plugin that allows you to import a set of icons and automatically apply a color mask.
+- [Sketch Icons](https://github.com/AMoreaux/Sketch-Icons), by Valentin Chrétien, Antoine Moreaux: Sketch plugin that allows you to import a set of icons and automatically apply a color mask.
 - [Caravel](https://github.com/CaravelDesign/caravel.sketchplugin), by CaravelDesign: Export your artboards directly to Caravel projects.
 - [SketchCleaner](http://www.sketchcleaner.com/), by Yummygum: Sketch plugin that helps you get your design files as clean as a whistle.
 - [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.